swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 The `unsafe` keyword here indicates the presence of unsafe code within that expression.
 As with `try` and `await`, it can cover multiple sources of unsafety within that expression: the call to `c_library_sum_function` is unsafe, as is the use of `buffer` and `buffer.baseAddress`, yet they are all covered by one `unsafe`.

 Note that we do *not* require that the `sum` function be marked `@unsafe` just because it has unsafe code in it.
 The programmer may choose to indicate that `sum` is unsafe, but the assumption is that unsafe behavior is properly encapsulated when using `unsafe`.
+Additionally, the `@unsafe` attribute is available for all Swift code, even if it doesn't itself enable the strict safety checking described in this proposal.

 ### Incremental adoption